 Preparation on the day of the meeting

-- Sort all the student portfolios in the order of interview time
+- Sort all the student portfolios in order of interview time.

 I follow this format:

-- ask parents if they have any questions or concerns – address these quickly
+- Ask parents if they have any questions or concerns, and address these quickly.

-- take notes for any followup that you are needing to complete
+- Take notes for any follow-up that you need to complete.

 I believe success comes from the following 13 things: